So Deep You’ll Dig It!

 The First Human Visitors

-The story of how the Royal Gorge was discovered is as compelling as how the Royal Gorge Bridge was made.
+The story of how the Royal Gorge was discovered is as compelling as how the Royal Gorge Bridge was built.
 The first to visit were Native American Indians, who hunted and camped in sheltered canyons and mountain parks of this Colorado region.

 The Ute Indians, a mountain tribe, frequently wintered in the Canon City area.
 In fact, many of the Plains Indians—Sioux, Cheyenne, Kiowa, Blackfeet and Comanche—followed the buffalo herds as they moved to the mountain meadows during spring and summer.

 Spanish missionaries knew of the Royal Gorge as early as 1642.
-Fur traders and trappers—the Mountain Men, visited the region during the 1700’s.
+Fur traders and trappers—the Mountain Men visited the region during the 1700s.
 In 1806 the first American Explorer to the area, Lt.
 Zebulon Pike –for whom Pikes Peak Mountain is named—established a camp at the eastern portal of the Royal Gorge and he along with a scouting party explored the canyon.

-The Royal Gorge War
+The Royal Gorge Railroad War

 In 1877, silver was discovered on the upper waters of the Arkansas River.
 This sparked a controversy between two competing railroads: The Rio Grande and the Santa Fe.
 Both wanted rights to build the new freight railroad to carry the ore down from the mountains.

 From dynamiting competitor’s railway efforts to exchanging gunshots, the Royal Gorge War eventually evolved into a six-month court battle.
-The Santa Fe Railroad was unhappy with the results and hired legendary gunfighter and U.S. Marshal Bat Masterson and part of his Kansas posse to help protect their crew and materials, while the Rio Grande countered with a 200-man posse let by former Governor A.C.
+The Santa Fe Railroad was unhappy with the results and hired legendary gunfighter and U.S. Marshal Bat Masterson and part of his Kansas posse to help protect their crew and materials, while the Rio Grande countered with a 200-man posse led by former Governor A.C.
 Hunt.
 The Rio Grande eventually won out.